MDAnalysis/mdacli/docs/rst/philosophy.rst

 with an argument inspection using the `inspect` library.
-Based on a created dictionary containing each parameter of the class with its docstring and type, the actual command line interface is build using `argparse`.
+Based on a created dictionary containing each parameter of the class with its docstring and type, the actual command line interface is build using :py:mod:`argparse`.

 The interface also provides a
 way to save the data using that all analysis results of an AnalysisBase